Skip to main content

 How you'll learn

-The PGCE Education (DL) degree is split into two semesters and has four core modules.
-There are two theory and practice of teaching modules. and two master's modules, which include a case study module and an action research module.
+The course is split into two semesters and includes four core modules.
+There are two theory and practice of teaching modules. and two master's modules.
+These include a case study and action research module.

-We assess both the theoretical and practical elements of the course.
-Assessment is through written assignments, a profile of evidence of teaching standards, and observed teaching.
+We'll assess you on both the theoretical and practical elements of the course.
+You'll do this through written assignments, a profile of evidence of teaching standards, and observed teaching.

 Entry requirements